Row edge-slant Shape Decorative svg added to bottom

 The drainage system must be designed by a drainage design engineer which provides efficient drainage of water from the roof or deck.
 Drainage has to be maintainable and maintained.
 Rainwater from other roofs should always drain directly to the drainage system at ground level and not onto or via balconies or decks.

-Podium Decks constructed from reinforced concrete and correctly designed by a competent engineer have proven to be the most reliable.
+Podium Decks constructed from reinforced concrete and correctly designed by a competent engineer have proven to be the most reliable, according to third party insurance companies.

 For Warranty purposes, Podium Decks constructed of block and beam floors or pre-cast concrete planks are not acceptable for any podium deck or buried roof applications.